Safeguarding at our airports

 Cranes

 Cranes can cause a serious hazard to flight safety.
-They can penetrate the protected surfaces around an airport, which are designed to protect safe operation.
-Cranes can affect an airports:
+They can penetrate the protected surfaces around an airport.
+These are designed to protect safe operation.

 • Instrument Flight Procedures (IFPs)